haggaila/graph-state-dynamics/README.md

 The [lindbladmpo](https://github.com/qiskit-community/lindbladmpo) repository is required (together with [ITensor](https://github.com/ITensor/ITensor)), and assumed to be cloned to a directory side by side with current repo's root folder.
 See the [installation guide](https://github.com/qiskit-community/lindbladmpo/blob/main/INSTALL.md) of _lindbladmpo_ for instructions on compiling the C++ binary necessary for running the simulations.

-More details and a `requirements.txt` file for pip installing the dependencies of the code to be listed here soon.
+The `requirements.txt` file allows for pip installing the dependencies of the code.

+More details to be listed here soon.